courseworks/ap1398-2-hw3/readme.md

   ```c++
   Dataset loadFuncDataset(const char* filename);
   ```
   This function gets a csv filename and turn it into a dataset.
 Note that it is assumed that the data is for a function with single output and multiple (or single) input.
-Each row of the csv file is a data sample and the last column is the target, other columns are the input (like previous homeworks).
+Each column of the csv file is a data sample and the last row is the target, other rows are the inputs.

 *
   ```c++